 Living in Western North Carolina, the opportunity to explore marine life from different parts of the ocean is a scarcity.
-That is why in 2001, Team ECCO was brought to life s a grassroots ocean learning program to reach and teach students of all ages in WNC about the ocean.
+That is why in 2001, Team ECCO was started as a learning program to reach and teach students of all ages about the ocean.
 Location should not be an excuse for lack of resources and knowledge, so Executive Director, Brenda Ramer decided to take action.
-In 2007 Team ECCO received full IRS 501 c 3 status.
-This status gave Team ECCO the official title of non-profit.
+She worked to grow and expand Team ECCO, gaining full IRS 501 c 3 non-profit status in 2005.

-Two years later after much hard work, the first Team ECCO classroom was established.
-What started out as a simple 800-square foot room grew in two more years to a full fledge aquarium.
-In 2001, Team ECCO opened the doors of the first inland aquarium in North Carolina- The Team ECCO Ocean Center & Aquarium located on Main Street in Hendersonville, North Carolina.
+Four years later, the first Team ECCO classroom was established.
+What started out as a simple 800-square foot room grew in two more years to a public aquarium.
+In 2011, Team ECCO opened the doors of the first inland aquarium in North Carolina- The Team ECCO Ocean Center & Aquarium on Main Street in Hendersonville, North Carolina.

-Our Aquarium is home to dozens of of species of tropical ocean fish and invertebrates.
-We also house a reptile collection that includes frogs, lizards, geckoes, turtles and tortoises.
-Almost all of these reptiles were accepted as “adoptions” by our team and are kept under strict guidelines and permit from NCDNR.
+Our Aquarium is home to dozens of species of tropical ocean fish and invertebrates.
+We house a reptile collection that includes frogs, lizards, geckoes, turtles and tortoises, which are kept under strict guidelines and permit from NCDNR.

 We are the only ocean education lab and hands-in marine study center in Western North Carolina, Upstate South Carolina and Eastern Tennessee.
 Our programs include but are not limited to fish ID, marine adaptations, reef/mangrove/grass bed ecology, water quality, turtle rescue, local reptile education and marine bio diversity.